Managing Excel Reports for Team System in the Project Portal

 After you create a report that shows data for your team project in Microsoft Excel, you probably want to share that report with other team members.
 If you do not want to put the report in a shared folder or send it in e-mail, you can upload the report to your team's project portal.
 To keep the report accurate, you might also want to run the report again on a particular schedule, such as every week or at each project milestone.

-You can share reports just as you share any other document through the project portal.
-You can upload reports into the portal from either Team Explorer or s.
-For more information, see.
+You can share Microsoft Excel reports just as you share any other document through the project portal.
+You can upload reports into the portal from either the portal itself or from Team Explorer.
+For more information, see How to: Upload a Document in Team Explorer.
 After you have uploaded your reports, you can manage them the same way that you manage any other documents that you have uploaded to your portal.
 If you have many reports, you might want to group them within folders to make it easier to find specific reports.

 When you view a report using Microsoft Excel, the data appears as it existed in the spreadsheet when the file was most recently saved.
 To display more current data, you must refresh the report.
 To refresh the report, you must have access to the same data source on which the report is based.